AusBoone/Smart-Music-Go/README.md

 For this, we'll need to install a Go client for the Spotify Web API.
 One such client is zmb3/spotify.
 You can install it by running go get github.com/zmb3/spotify in your terminal.

+Deployment: Finally, once the application is ready,  deploy it to a server.
+Use a cloud service like AWS, Google Cloud, or Heroku.